craigojo/craigojo/UNE/COSC01/Programming Assignments/Program assignment 2/readme.md

 ## FAQ Inputs
 # The input prompts the user to:
-1. List provided by the Mayor of Codetown contains the number of bus routes.
+1. The data inputer enters the number of routes that can have an extra bus.
 2. Values entered by data inputer cannot be greater than the number of routes contained with the list provided by the Mayor.
-3. The data inputer enters the number of routes that can have an extra bus.
+3. Values are analysed and compared to the list provided by the Mayor of Codetown containing bus route data.

 ## Results
 > Data is analysed and produces the following result.